 You then pick up an odd number of beads (often three or five, depending on the pattern), and pass back through a link bead to Link beads are similar to up beads in peyote stitch.
 You stitch back through them to connect the next row to the body of the beadwork.Continue to 5 of 10 below.

 05 of 10

 Continue Netting Stitch to the End of the Row

 Continue this process of stitching into the link beads until you reach the end of the second row.
-The number of beads you skip before stitching into a link bead will be determined by the pattern.
+The pattern will determine the number of beads you skip before stitching into a link bead.
 In this case, the pattern is five bead netting, so you will pick up five beads for each stitch and skip five beads before stitching into a link bead.Continue to 6 of 10 below.

 06 of 10

 Pull the thread taut.
 At first, your netting will seem flat and close together.
 As you add more rows, the weave will spread out slightly and you can open the beadwork by pulling on it slightly.Continue to 7 of 10 below.